 While face-to-face conversations and phone calls are classic examples of transactional communication, this model can be applied in various workplace settings.

-The transactional model is effective because it’s a well-choreographed dance between two or more people.
+The transactional model of communication is effective because it’s a well-choreographed dance between two or more people.
 You can lead your team to communicate gracefully and harmoniously without stepping on each other’s toes.

 Linear vs. transactional model of communication